How do I get an appointment?

 We will tell you in advance if you need to do anything to prepare for your child’s appointment.
 It is helpful to bring a list of your child’s medicines with you.

-Please write down any questions you may have in advance so that you can discuss them with the team at your child’s appointment.
+Please write down any questions you may have in advance so that you can discuss them with the team at the appointment.

 During your appointment